Application Integration: Steps, Skills, Success Factors

 Note: It’s rarely possible to solve all integration needs with a single integration approach.
 For the majority of our clients, especially, when it comes to complex integration with more than two applications involved, we make up integration solutions that combine several integration approaches.

 Step 3.
 Selection, evaluation and comparison of tech stacks for the selected integration approach

 A BA and a solution architect shortlist 2-3 most suitable tech stacks for the chosen integration approach (e.g., for an ESB-based integration – Talend ESB and SAP PI), for iPaaS-based integration – Azure iPaaS or Informatica iPaaS).
 After that, together with the project stakeholders, they weigh up all the options and choose the best strategic ones.

-Hint: When you need your external partner to connect, make sure they have the required infrastructure and skills to use the chosen integration technologies and support the planned communication standards.
+Best practice: When our clients need their external partner to connect, we always keep in mind to discuss if their partners have or ready to employ the required infrastructure and skills to use the chosen integration technologies and support the planned communication standards.

 Step 4.
 App integration implementation and testing

 Duration: 6-12 months to develop a new integration solution